sangpham171/X-Light/README.md

 ##### The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 #
 #
-#
 ### DESCRIPTION
 ##### X-Light is an open-source software that is written in Python with a graphical user interface.
 X-Light was developed to determine residual stress by X-ray diffraction.
 This software can process the 0D, 1D and 2D diffraction data obtained with laboratory diffractometers or synchrotron radiation.
 X-Light provides several options for stress analysis and five functions to fit a peak: Gauss, Lorentz, Pearson VII, pseudo-Voigt and Voigt.
 The residual stress is determined by the conventional sin2ψ method and the fundamental method.
 #
-##### For more scientific and algorithmic details, please see the article on the Journal of Applied Crystallography [article on the Journal of Applied Crystallography](https://github.com/sangpham171/X-Light/blob/master/Pham_JournalOfAppliedCrystallography_54_2021.pdf)
+##### For more scientific and algorithmic details, please see the article on the [article on the Journal of Applied Crystallography](https://github.com/sangpham171/X-Light/blob/master/Pham_JournalOfAppliedCrystallography_54_2021.pdf)
 #
 ##### For software installation and operation, please refer to the [User Guide](https://github.com/sangpham171/X-Light/blob/master/X-Light%20-%20User%20Guide.pdf)
 #